 2021 will be no different – which shouldn’t make you panic!
 Part of marketing is doing your due diligence, and we’ve combined resources to come up with some powerful strategies to consider prioritizing in 2021.

 The popularity of SMS was already accelerating pre-COVID, but the pandemic made the importance of quick, timely, relevant messages more necessary than ever.
 People needed fast updates on everything, from closures to switches to remote learning.
 And SMS marketing provided that, plus an average 98% read rate.

-SMS marketing is also useful for both leads and customers, as you can implement various campaigns that are engaging to both audiences.
+SMS marketing is also useful for both leads and customers in non-COVID-related campaigns, as you can implement various campaigns that are engaging to both audiences.
 For example, for current customers, you can send them text reminders of appointments or meetings.
 For leads, you may consider sending them branding awareness campaigns or coupons that may encourage them to buy from you.

 The best part?
 With a platform like SMSZap, getting started with SMS marketing is a breeze.
-In a few minutes, you can set up your account, link up with your contacts in HubSpot, and send personalized and engaging messages.
+You can set up your account in a few minutes, link up with your contacts in HubSpot, and send personalized and engaging messages.

 - Optimizing your “Google My Business Page”

 - Including local keywords throughout your website content

 - Strengthening your social media presence and including location-specific content

 Position Zero, or Google’s featured snippet, should also take precedence in 2021.
 As humans become more reliant on technology, they expect the best answer as fast as possible.
 Position Zero has the most relevant information that answers that user’s question without clicking on any link.
 Some advice on getting a featured snippet includes: